-Between the male and female buildings, the facility has a total of seventy-six cameras, with four cameras being new since the last PREA audit.
-The cameras are strategically located in common areas through the interior and perimeter of the facility.
-In addition to four new cameras, the facility also updated its camera system.
-The monitoring system shows live views as well as playback for up to thirty (30) days.
-A Reentry Support Specialist is staffed at the control center where they monitor cameras.
+Video/audio surveillance is available in all group rooms, classrooms, dayrooms, rec yard, smoke pits, hallways, and kitchen areas.
+Monitoring cameras can be done from each control center.
+Administrative staff with permission can also view the camera system from their desktops.
+Surveillance system has record and playback features of both audio and video.
+A Reentry Support Specialist is staffed at the control center, where they monitor cameras.
 Administrative staff, with permission, can view the camera system from their desktops.
 The auditor reviewed camera angles during the onsite visit, and received an electronic copy of all camera views.

 During the onsite visit, the auditor toured all areas of the facility.
 The auditor was able to view the flow of movement around the facility and how residents accessed all areas.
-There are minimal blind spot areas that are monitored by RSS staff frequently, and no areas that are entirely closed off, including utility closets and storage rooms.
-The facility uses an electronic access control system that identifies staff member's access through locked doors.
-The agency is able to monitor or prevent staff from accessing certain areas.